jenkoian/hacktoberfest-checker/README.md

 ## Changing styling

-Styling is done through [tailwind](https://tailwindcss.com/) as much as possible no CSS should be added and class names favoured.
+Styling is done through [tailwind](https://tailwindcss.com/) as much as possible, no CSS should be added and class names favoured.
 However, there will be occasions where custom CSS is required, in this case you need to edit `style.css` and run `npm run tailwind-gen` to generate the new CSS file.